HorizonRobotics/HoloAgent/README.md

-# HoBotBrain
+# HoloAgent
-A unified agent system for general-purpose robots.
+A unified, agentic system for general-purpose robots, enabling multi-modal perception, mapping and localization, and autonomous mobility and manipulation, with intelligent interaction with users.

 ## 🤖 FSR-VLN
 [![Projcet](https://img.shields.io/badge/📖-Project-blue)](https://horizonrobotics.github.io/robot_lab/fsr-vln)
 [![📄 arXiv](https://img.shields.io/badge/📄-arXiv-b31b1b)](https://arxiv.org/abs/2506.10600)
 [![中文介绍](https://img.shields.io/badge/中文介绍-07C160?logo=wechat&logoColor=white)](https://mp.weixin.qq.com/s/HqnBlTNqOL3Z4Kg8tLHCSw)
-> ***FSR-VLN*** is a vision-language navigation system designed for humanoid robots that integrates a Hierarchical Multi-modal Scene Graph (HMSG) for coarse-to-fine environment representation with Fast-to-Slow Navigation Reasoning (FSR), leveraging VLM-driven refinement to enable efficient, real-time long-range spatial reasoning.
+> ***FSR-VLN*** is a core component of the HoloAgent framework and will be open-sourced soon.
+It provides natural language guided navigation and intelligent interaction for general-purpose robots, and is built on core agent components such as mapping and localization, multimodal perception, decision-making and planning, and memory management.
+At its core, FSR-VLN is a vision–language navigation system that integrates a Hierarchical Multi-modal Scene Graph (HMSG) for coarse-to-fine environment representation with Fast-to-Slow Navigation Reasoning (FSR), leveraging VLM-driven refinement to enable efficient, real-time, long-range spatial reasoning.

 <img src="docs/assets/FSR_VLN_framework.png" alt="Overall Framework" width="700"/>